Concurrent B.S./M.S. in Nutrition, Dietetics and Sensory Sciences

 Admission Requirements

-A full description of admission requirements for the BS/MS program is found in the university's graduate catalog.
+A full description of admission requirements for the accelerated MS program is found in the university's graduate catalog.

-Prospective students who have earned a Bachelors degree are not eligible to apply to the concurrent BS/MS program.
+Prospective students who have earned a Bachelors degree are not eligible to apply to the accelerated MS program.

 The university has formal deadlines for international applicants.